sriramdasbalaji/AzureFunctions/readme.md

 8. In the new task set the following parameters as shown in image

+   > App Type: Function App

+   > App Service Name: Function App which we have created in previuous exercise

+   >Package or Folder: $(System.DefaultWorkingDirectory)/**/PartsUnlimited.AzureFunction.zip

    ![deployazurefunction](images/deployazurefunction.png)

 9. Save the changes and Trigger the Release to deploy modified web site and the Azure function.